lwindolf/ga-dashlet/README.md

 This can be done in many ways.
 One way is to add the following commands to your ~/.xprofile

-    (cd <INSTALL_PATH>/ && sleep 10 && ./ga-dashlet.py) &
+    (cd <INSTALL_PATH>/ && sleep 10 && GDK_BACKEND=x11 ./ga-dashlet.py) &

 Ensure to replace INSTALL_PATH with the correct installation directory!

-Note that the sleep is there to ensure the composite manager has started.
+Note that the sleep is there to ensure the composite manager has started and the GDK_BACKEND=x11 is needed to allow persistant window positioning on Wayland by falling back to X11 protocol as Wayland does not allow getting/setting the window position.